-RESISTERHOOD is an award-winning documentary about this turbulent time in American politics and the people who rose to meet it.
+RESISTERHOOD is an award-winning documentary about a turbulent time in American politics and the people who rise to meet it.

 VIEW THE TRAILER

-“Director Cheryl Jacobs “CJ” Crim has a reputation as a provocative independent filmmaker, and does not disappoint with this raw and well-researched piece.
-The mixture of live campaigning and marching footage, alongside private interviews, is incredibly emotive and presents a full picture of the current political state of America.”
+“Director Cheryl Jacobs “CJ” Crim has a reputation as a provocative independent filmmaker, and does not disappoint with this raw and well-researched piece.”

 — Bella Bevan, Battle Royale with Cheese

 Cheryl Jacobs Crim is an independent filmmaker who has been telling provocative stories for television and film for three decades.
-She has produced, directed and edited numerous television specials and documentaries and has won dozens of regional, national and international awards including two Silver Telly’s, a Gold Medal from the NY Film Festival and “Best of Show" from the Houston International Film Festival.
-She also has received 12 Regional Emmy's for Outstanding Specials and Documentaries including two for Individual Achievement in Directing and Editing.
+Before creating Resisterhood, she produced, directed, and edited numerous television specials and documentaries, winning dozens of awards including two Silver Telly’s, a Gold Medal from the NY Film Festival, and “Best of Show" from the Houston International Film Festival.
+She also has received 12 Regional Emmy's for Outstanding Entertainment Specials and Documentaries including two for Individual Achievement in Directing and Editing.

 Joanna, nicknamed the "Rainbow Warrior", is a soccer player with the Washington Spirit who uses the platform of professional sports to champion the rights of the LGBTQ community.
 We join her as she marches with Athlete Ally, a group of professional and Olympic athletes.
 We chant with her as she officially starts the second Women's March from the steps of the Lincoln Memorial.
 And we bask in Joanna's unbridled optimism and unapologetic joy as she inspires everyone she meets.